cbgoodman/countyfips/README.md

 * Using `countyfips` with the `name` option requires specific formatting of the `name` variable.
 County names must *not* include "county" after the name.
 County names beginning with "Saint" such as Saint Louis must be abbreviated to "St."
 * FIPS codes are available for U.S counties, county equivalents, and territories.
 Census codes are only available for counties or county equivalents (such as independent cities).
 * FIPS codes for Virginia independent cities as well as merged county and independent cities (as is the practice for some areas in BEA data) are included.
 Using `countyfips` with the `name` option will require extremely particular formatting.
 Additionally, only the `statefips` option will work when merging with `name`.
+* `countyfips` uses the more recent FIPS code for Miami-Dade county (12086) rather than the FIPS code for Dade county (12025).
+The Census state (10) and county (13) codes remain unchanged.

 ## Bugs
 Please report any bugs [here](https://github.com/cbgoodman/countyfips/issues).